elijahmurray/studioTest/README.md

 Open ANOTHER terminal
-get into the root of the project 'studioTest`
+get into the root of the project 'studioTest'
 run:   `yarn start`

 I tried to do the testing for 20 minutes but I will be honest I have not done testing before so I did not want to take a long time focusing